Code-Institute-Submissions/CookMark/README.md

 ### Not implemented
 * Collections, for a user to create their own collection and thereby be able to sort the recipes better.
 * Sorting system, using data such as difficulty to sort the recipes from each other.
+* Contact Modal

 ### Design

+The design process was to first begin with pencil sketches, where I made the initial wireframes and ideas for the CookMark logo.
+After having a rough idea of what I wanted, I made the wireframes digital in Figma.
+Figma is really a great tool when working a lot with frontend.
+Helps to plan out the app's responsiveness.

+My main goal with the website design was to make it easily manageable and practical for the user.
+As I want to have one, go-to place where I can store all of my recipes there's no need for anything "too" fancy.

+#### Illustrations

+Logo: The CookMark logo is supposed to represent the main idea of the project, bookmark + food.
+The bookmark is represented in the shape of the logo, so when it sits on the top of the page, it resembles a bookmark hanging down from the navbar.
+Food comes from the inner, cut-out shape of a fork, which is also the shape of an M.
+What I'm content with are the cut-out C and fork(M) in the logo, as they are the initials for CookMark.

+Other illustrations: The girl on the home page is from undraw.com, which is free for non-commercial use.

+#### Colours